rust-bitcoin/rust-bitcoin.github.io/cookbook/src/tx_taproot.md

 Here is the logic behind these imports:

-- `std::str::FromStr` is used to parse strings into Bitcoin primitives
 - `bitcoin::key` is used to tweak keys according to [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)
 - `bitcoin::hashes::Hash` is used to hash data
 - `bitcoin::locktime::absolute` is used to create a locktime